Suhaibinator/URouter/README.md

 ### Prometheus Metrics

-URouter also supports Prometheus metrics collection.
+SRouter also supports Prometheus metrics collection.
 You can enable this feature by providing a `PrometheusConfig` in the `RouterConfig`:

 ```go
 routerConfig := router.RouterConfig{